krajj7/BotHack/doc/issues.md

 * if rodney steals the amulet and gets ported downstairs by the mysterious force, bot will keep looking for him upstairs
 * farming will likely fail if there's a trapdoor or a hole or when a djinni appears at the sink
 * when missing a usable ring of levitation, bot can't enter Rodney's tower and gets stuck searching
+* may hit peacefuls when blind
+* hits gas spores even when peacefuls are around